Adelic line bundles on quasi-projective varieties: Effective sections of adelic line bundles

 Now we can easily obtain the finiteness of $\wh h^0$ in Definition \ref{def effective sections}(1).

-\begin{lem} \kkk Let $\OD$ be an adelic divisor over a flat and essentially quasi-projective integral scheme $X$ over $k$.
-Then the following are true: \begin{enumerate}[(1)] \item There is a model adelic divisor $\OD'$ over $\CU$, induced by an effective and nef arithmetic divisor over a projective model of $\CU/k$, such that
+\begin{lem} \kkk Let $\OD$ be an adelic divisor on a flat and essentially quasi-projective integral scheme $X$ over $k$.
+Then the following are true. \begin{enumerate} \item There is a model adelic divisor $\OD'$ on $\CU$, induced by an effective and nef arithmetic divisor on a projective model of $\CU/k$, such that

-in $\wh\Div(\CU/k)$. \item $\wh h^0(X, \CDD)$ is always finite. \end{enumerate} \end{lem} \begin{proof} Part (1) implies part (2) by Lemma \ref{finiteness2}(3).
-For part (1), assume that $\OD$ is represented by a Cauchy sequence $\{\CEE_i\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$ for a quasi-projective model $\CU$ of $X$.
+in $\wh\Div(\CU/k)$. \item $\wh h^0(X, \OCD)$ is always finite. \end{enumerate} \end{lem} \begin{proof} Part (1) implies part (2) by Lemma \ref{finiteness2}(3).
+For part (1), assume that $\OD$ is represented by a Cauchy sequence $\{\OCD_i\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$ for a quasi-projective model $\CU$ of $X$.
 The Cauchy condition implies that for some rational number $\epsilon_1>0$,

 The limit gives